thruthesky/fireflutter/docs/push_notification.md

 );
 ```

-- If everything is setup properly, the push token will be saved under `/users/<uid>/fcm_tokens/...`
+- If everything is setup properly, the token will be saved under `/users/<uid>/fcm_tokens/...` when a user sign in.

-- For the `Head-up display` in Android, Setting the importance to `NotificationManager.IMPORTANCE_HIGH` will shows the notification everywhere, makes noise and peeks.
-May use full screen intents.

 ## Push notification settings

+### Push notification On and Off

+- You can design the on and off swtich setting on your own way.
+There is no predefined structure on it.
+  - For instance, you want to give a swtich to turn it on or off on each chat room.
+    When the user turn it on, the app can save `/chat-rooms/{my-uid}/{room-id} {messaging: boolean}`.
+    Then, when the user send a chat message, check if the room id in the chat room document is set to true.
+    If it's true, send a message.
+Or not just don't send a message.

+  - Note that, you may let users to receive all new messages by default.
+It is up to you how you design.

+### extra settings

 - All user setting's documents including push notification setting document is saved under `/user/<uid>/user_settings` collection.
 We call it `user_settings` collection.
   - See the settings for more information.